 As of December 31, 2003, we had approximately \$2.8 billion of tax net operating losses (resulting in a gross deferred tax asset of approximately \$1.1 billion), expiring in the years 2019 through 2023 and anticipate that we will generate approximately an additional \$2.0 billion (which would result in an additional gross deferred tax asset of approximately \$814 million) by December 31, 2004, which would expire in 2024.
 Due to uncertainties in projected future taxable income, valuation allowances have been established against the gross deferred tax assets for book accounting purposes except for deferred benefits available to offset certain deferred tax liabilities.
 Currently, such tax net operating losses can accumulate and be used to offset any future taxable income of Charter.
 An "ownership change" as defined in Section 382 of the Internal Revenue Code of 1986, as amended, would place significant limitations, on an annual basis, on the use of such net operating losses to shelter any future taxable income we may generate.
 Such limitations, in conjunction with the net operating loss expiration provisions, could effectively eliminate our ability to use a substantial portion of our net operating losses to offset future taxable income.
-The shares issued hereby are being issued pursuant to a share lending agreement.
-See "Share Lending Agreement."
-While the tax treatment of the issuance of shares offered hereby pursuant to a borrowing transaction under the share lending agreement is uncertain, we do not believe that this issuance would result in our experiencing an ownership change.
-However, future transactions and the timing of such transactions, such as additional stock issuances by us (including but not limited to issuances upon future conversion of our 5.875% convertible senior notes), reacquisitions of the borrowed shares by us, or acquisitions or sales of shares by certain holders of our shares, including persons who have held, currently hold, or accumulate in the future five percent or more of our outstanding stock (including upon an exchange by Paul Allen or his affiliates, directly or indirectly, of membership units of Charter Holdco), could cause an ownership change.
-Many of the foregoing transactions are beyond our control.
+In connection with the original issuance of the notes offered hereby, we agreed to issue additional shares of our Class A common stock pursuant to a share lending agreement.
+See "Registered Borrow Facility."
+While the tax treatment of the issuance of shares issued pursuant to a borrowing transaction under the share lending agreement is uncertain, we do not believe that such issuance would result in our experiencing an ownership change.
+However, future transactions and the timing of such transactions, such as additional stock issuances by us (including but not limited to issuances upon future conversion of the notes), reacquisitions of the borrowed shares by us, or acquisitions or sales of shares by certain holders of our shares, including persons who have held, currently hold, or accum